-A total of 23 horses have won the Kentucky Derby and the Preakness only to fall short of completing the Triple Crown in the Belmont.
+A total of 23 horses have won the Kentucky Derby and the Preakness, only to fall short of completing the Triple Crown in the difficult Belmont.

 Michigan legalized pari-mutuel horse race wagering in the summer of 1933.
 The state’s budding horse racing industry began to flourish soon after.

-Hazel Park became a harness-racing-only track and the Detroit Race Course went all thoroughbred after the two tracks spent three decades running both.
-A decade later the Detroit Race Course closed altogether and Muskegon Downs went out of business, although it later reopened as Great Lakes Downs, Michigan’s only thoroughbred racetrack in the 1990s.
+Hazel Park became a harness-racing-only track, and the Detroit Race Course went all-thoroughbred after the two tracks spent three decades running both.
+A decade later, the Detroit Race Course closed altogether and Muskegon Downs went out of business.
+It later reopened as Great Lakes Downs, Michigan’s only thoroughbred racetrack in the 1990s.

-By 2015, there were just two racetracks in Michigan: Hazel Park running thoroughbreds and Northville Downs with harness racing.
+By 2015, there were just two racetracks in Michigan: Hazel Park, which was running thoroughbreds, and Northville Downs with harness racing.

-Hazel Park closed in 2018 and plans were made to close Northville Downs in 2021 and turn the land into a housing development.
-However, that plan stalled at Northville City Hall, and Northville Downs announced harness racing will continue at the track until 2024.
+Hazel Park closed in 2018.
+Plans were made to close Northville Downs in 2021 and turn the land into a housing development.
+However, that plan stalled at Northville City Hall, and Northville Downs announced that harness racing will continue at the track until 2024.

 The company that runs the Northville Downs announced plans to build a new track somewhere in metro Detroit if and when the redevelopment project goes ahead.

-Northville Downs was temporarily closed in May 2020 due to the global COVID-19 pandemic.
+Northville Downs was temporarily closed in May 2020 because of the global COVID-19 pandemic.
 During that time, the Michigan Gaming Control Board announced horse racing third-party facilitators can now acquire a license to offer advance deposit wagering online throughout the state.